evgenyneu/evgenii.com/blog/_posts/2016-04-16-programming-harmonic-oscillator.md

 The `graphics` module we created consists of a single function called `init` that shows the text "Graphics initialized!" message.
 The function is exported by `return {init: init}` statement which allows to call this function from other modules.
 This trick is called "JavaScript module pattern"  and it is one of many ways to organize JavaScript code.
 We will use this module pattern to create other modules for physical simulation and user input.

-After we defined the module we call its `init` function `graphics.init();` which outputs the message.
+After we defined the module we call its `init` function `graphics.init();` which prints the message.

-<h3 id="drawing">2.5 Old browser alert</h2>
+### 2.5 Old browser alert

-Some old browser do not support the HTML canvas features we will be using.
-We need to detect if our program can draw in the browser and notify the user in case there is a problem.
+Some old browser do not support the drawing with HTML canvas.
+If this is the case we need notify the user.

-* Add the following HTML code *in the beginning* of your file.
+* Add the following HTML code **in the beginning** of your file.

 ```HTML
 <style>